mbforbes/textmetrics/README.md

-# text-metrics
+# textmetrics

-Automatic text metrics
+Automatic text metrics---BLEU, ROUGE, and METEOR, plus extras like vocab and ngrams.

 ## Usage